Do I Have Bell’s Palsy?

-- Ear, Nose and Throat Evaluation: Used to test for an inner ear infection or a head or neck tumor or malignancy.
-Also, an ear, nose and throat evaluation helps a person identify and address dizziness associated with Bell’s palsy.
+- Ear, Nose, and Throat (ENT) Evaluation: Used to test for an inner ear infection or a head or neck tumor or malignancy.
+Also, an ENT evaluation helps a person identify and address dizziness associated with Bell’s palsy.

 - Hearing Test: Used to identify hearing damage or inner ear problems.